kaiyuean/presentation1/docs/JavaCollection.md

 ### Algorithms

 * **Sorting**
 	* The sort algorithm reorders a List so that its elements are in ascending order according to an ordering relationship.
 Two forms of the operation are provided.
 The simple form takes a List and sorts it according to its elements' natural ordering.
-If you're unfamiliar with the concept of natural ordering, read the Object Ordering section.
 The sort operation uses a slightly optimized merge sort algorithm that is fast and stable:
 		* Fast: It is guaranteed to run in n log(n) time and runs substantially faster on nearly sorted lists.
 Empirical tests showed it to be as fast as a highly optimized quicksort.
 A quicksort is generally considered to be faster than a merge sort but isn't stable and doesn't guarantee n log(n) performance.
 		* Stable: It doesn't reorder equal elements.
 This is important if you sort the same list repeatedly on different attributes.
 If a user of a mail program sorts the inbox by mailing date and then sorts it by sender, the user naturally expects that the now-contiguous list of messages from a given sender will (still) be sorted by mailing date.
 This is guaranteed only if the second sort was stable.
 * **Shuffling**